Contact WKW

 317.920.6400

-You may have heard about class action lawsuits in the news when pharmaceutical drugs cause injuries or data breaches of major corporations.
-But what, exactly, is a class action lawsuit, and how do they work?
+You may have heard about class action lawsuits in the news when pharmaceutical drugs cause injuries or major corporations experience a data breach.
+But what exactly is a class action lawsuit?

 Class action lawsuits are brought by one or more people who represent a larger group of people who have all been harmed in a similar way and have a similar legal claim against a defendant.
-These lawsuits can be brought in both state and federal courts.
+These lawsuits are pursuable in both state and federal courts.

-When a class action lawsuit is filed, class members—everyone who is involved in the lawsuit—are notified and have the option to opt out.
-Members do not have to directly take part in the lawsuit and are not involved in settlement decisions.
+Depending on the type of class action lawsuit filed, class members—everyone who is involved in the lawsuit— may be notified and have the option to opt-in or out.
+In most cases, you will not need to actively opt-in, you will simply be notified that you are a part of the suit.
+Members do not have to take part directly in the lawsuit and are not involved in settlement decisions.
+If you have opted in, however, you will be compensated when the settlement is awarded.

 If monetary damages are secured, the court decides how to distribute the recovery among the lead plaintiffs, attorneys, and class members.

-For examples of noteworthy class action lawsuits, see Consumer Action’s database.
+For noteworthy class action lawsuit examples, see Consumer Action’s database.

-If you or a loved one have been injured as a result of another person’s negligence, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
+If you or a loved one have been injured as a result of another person’s negligence, contact a lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+Call 317.669.9983 or fill out an online contact form for a free, no-obligation case evaluation.

 You have the right to fire your personal injury attorney nearly any time during your case for any reason.